kubeflow/website/content/docs/getting-started.md

 ## Setup

 This documentation assumes you have a Kubernetes cluster already available.

+  * For local environment try [Minikube setup](/docs/getting-started-minikube/).
+  * For cloud environment try [GKE setup](/docs/getting-started-gke/).

-If you need help setting up a Kubernetes cluster please refer to [Kubernetes Setup](https://kubernetes.io/docs/setup/).
-Minikube users please check these [instructions](user_guide.md#minikube).
+For more general information on setting up a Kubernetes cluster please refer to [Kubernetes Setup](https://kubernetes.io/docs/setup/).
 If you want to use GPUs, be sure to follow the Kubernetes [instructions for enabling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).

-### Quick Start

 ### Requirements